-One of the ways that she makes extra cash from her blogging is by selling merch, as you can see in the image above.
+One of the ways that she makes extra cash from her blogging is by creating and selling merch, as you can see in the image above.

 Along with clothing and hats with her slogans, like Start Somewhere, she also sells some jewelry items that align with her message and are sure to resonate with her fans in a very real way.

 We’ve got another example in a different niche, too.

 Level1Techs aims to be a resource for everyone in the tech industry, from entry-level software developers to IT and network managers.